A-hash-bit/Webshop-app/README.md

 * Yes: Then you will need [Docker Compose](https://docs.docker.com/compose/install/).
 * No: Please have [Leiningen](https://leiningen.org/#install) installed as build tool.

-* https://github.com/clj-holmes/clj-holmes ---------using clj for vulnarability scanning
+* https://github.com/clj-holmes/clj-holmes ---------using clj for vulnarability scanning.
+  Install it on jenkins server(master/slave)

 ## Setup